Year at a Glance for

 - Campus Visit: If you and your parents have not already done so, Spring Break is a good opportunity to visit the campus and meet with an advisor

-- Disability: If you have a disability, you should meet with the Disability Resource Centre at the post-secondary institution and provide them with a copy of your Psych-Ed Assessment and your IEP (Individual Learning Plan) so they can discuss ways to support you when you are on their campus.
+- Disability: If you have a disability, you should contact the Disability Resource Centre at the post-secondary institution.
+Provide them with a copy of your Psych-Ed Assessment and your IEP (Individual Learning Plan).
+They will discuss the supports available on campus with you.
 Be sure to ask about specific scholarships and bursaries you might qualify for at their institution

 April

-- StudentTranscriptService: This must have been completed by April 30 in order for your marks to be available for the post-secondary institutions to consider your application for early admission.
+- Graduating students must have been made their PSI selections by April 30 in order for their marks to be available for the post-secondary institutions

 - Offers of Admission: You will start to hear from the institutions you applied to and they will communicate through the institution’s e-mail about the status of your application.